stevekirks/deckgl-trips/README.md

   </a>
 </p>

-<h1 align="center">deck.gl trips | <a href="https://stevekirks.github.io/deckgl-trips">demo</a></h1>
+<h1 align="center">deck.gl trips | <a href="https://stevekirks.github.io/deckgl-trips" target="_blank">demo</a></h1>

 This is an example of the deck.gl trips layer.
 Built using [deck.gl](https://deck.gl) and [Create-React-App](https://create-react-app.dev) with [Typescript](https://create-react-app.dev/docs/adding-typescript/).

-Sample data is a short timespan of South-East Queensland Bus & Ferry service locations from the [Translink data feed](https://data.qld.gov.au/dataset/translink-real-time-data), transformed to suit.
+Sample data is a short timespan of South-East Queensland Bus & Ferry service locations from the [Translink data feed](https://data.qld.gov.au/dataset/translink-real-time-data), [transformed](https://github.com/stevekirks/gtfs-protobuf-to-trips-rs) to suit.

 ### Features
 -   Trip movement